cenwadike/cron-bitquery/frontend/README.md

 # cron-bitquery

-- Implements a Bitquery API integration to track the largest whale accounts and on the Binance network.
+- Implements a Bitquery API integration to track the largest whale accounts and transactions on the Binance network.
 - Ensures the backend supports real-time monitoring of accounts and transaction, updating the data at regular intervals using a cron job.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).